Generic Name: alemtuzumab (AL-em-TOOZ-ue-mab)

-Alemtuzumab is usually handled and stored by a health care provider.
-If you are using alemtuzumab at home, store alemtuzumab as directed by your pharmacist or health care provider.
-Keep alemtuzumab out of the reach of children and away from pets.
+Alemtuzumab is handled and stored by a health care provider.
+You will not store it at home.
+Keep all medicines out of the reach of children and away from pets.

 - If you have any questions about alemtuzumab, please talk with your doctor, pharmacist, or other health care provider.

 - Alemtuzumab is to be used only by the patient for whom it is prescribed.
 Do not share it with other people.